Senior Citizens Exemption

 - Income Tax Return - Copy of last year’s return, if one was filed.
 We require the first two pages of your Federal Tax Return, form, 1040 or the first four pages of your State Tax Return, form IT-201.
 If no return was filed, copies of 1099’s for all dividends, interest, capital gains, pensions and social security payments are needed.
 Combined income of all owners on or off premises

 - Social Security - Form 1099 from the Social Security Administration, or a copy of the bank statement indicating the deposited amount.
 If none of these items are available, the Social Security Administration will send a statement to you indicating your monthly benefits.
 This statement may be requested by phone at 1-800-772-1213

 If children live at the premises and attend public school, give the names and ages of the children and school attended.
 All questions on the application must be completed and all owners must sign and date it.

-To renew your exemption the following year, you will not have to furnish proof of age or co-op certification.
+To renew your exemption the following year, you will not have to furnish proof of age.
 All income information must be updated each year

 Exemption Forms & Applications